 Here is the general timeline of what you should expect after your microneedling appointment:

 Immediately after the treatment: You should expect your skin to look red right after the treatment.
 The level of redness may vary depending on a person’s natural response to treatment.
-Fortunately, a good moisturizer can hydrate and soothe your skin during this period.
+Pinpoint bleeding may be present.

 Three to five days after the treatment: The skin begins to peel during this period.
 The peeling is normal and shouldn’t be cause for any concern.
 It occurs because of the increase in cell turnover.
 Avoid picking at your skin during this period.
 Rather, keep it moisturized.